The Cat Who Played Brahms

-The Cat Who Played Brahms is the fifth book in The Cat Who series, published in 1987.
+The Cat Who Played Brahms is the fifth book in Lilian Jackson Braun's The Cat Who series, published in 1987.

 Plot

 Jim Qwilleran decides to get out of the city for a while and go on vacation to Moose County, Pickax, in the countryside.
 He stays at a lakeside cabin, owned by his old friend, Aunt Fanny.
 He has plans to write a book, however his plans get delayed when a peaceful fishing trip catches a body.
 Or is it simply an old tire, like the locals claim?

 Awards

 The novel was nominated for the 1988 Anthony Award in the "Best Paperback Original" category, losing out to The Monkey's Raincoat by Robert Crais.